8 Ways to Optimize Your Conversion Rate on Your Next Paid Search Campaign

 2. Landing Pages and A/B Testing

 User paths are often non-linear and we must plan for that.
-While we'd like for users to search for our brand, find us, and purchase from us in that order, it's often not the case.
+While we'd like for users to search for our brand, find us, and purchase from us — in that order — it's often not the case.
 Remarketing refers to digital advertising that allows brands to retarget website visitors with specific ads by placing a pixel, or snippet of code, on a user's internet browser after their initial visit.
-Thanks to the Familiarity Principle (a social psychology phenomenon that says that those who develop a preference for things merely because they are familiar with them), remarketing ads have become effective online marketing tools, resulting in a 24 percent visitor return rate and a 1,046 percent rise in branded searches, according to Science Daily.4.
+Thanks to the Familiarity Principle (a social psychology phenomenon that says people develop a preference for things merely because they are familiar with them), remarketing ads have become effective online marketing tools, resulting in a 24 percent visitor return rate and a 1,046 percent rise in branded searches, according to Science Daily.

-Keywords are essential when running a paid search campaign with Google Ad Words.
+Keywords are essential when running a paid search campaign with Google Ads.

 According to Google, a user's number one goal is to find what they are looking for, whether they click on paid or organic results.
-Google will rate your landing page for relevance concerning your keywords.
 For example, bid prices will be higher if the landing page lacks relevancy to a targeted keyword.
 This is why choosing the right keywords and building optimized landing pages around those keywords is so important.
 Treat landing pages as though they'll be ranked organically.

 Grouping keywords can increase your CTR and Quality Score while lowering your cost per acquisition.